 Pont du Gard and Abbey of Frigolet

-Côtes du Rhône
+Côtes du Ventoux

-Today’s ride takes us along the beautiful grounds known as the Côtes du Rhône, where exceptional wines grow.
-We pass through the wine mecca of Châteauneuf-du-Pape, a marvelous hill town constructed in the medieval fashion.
-Our ride today meanders through the Provencal countryside and takes us on the road less traveled via the national velo routes.
+Today’s ride takes us along the beautiful grounds knows as the Côtes du Ventoux, where exceptional wines grow with the impressive mountain as a backdrop.
+We'll pass through the wine mecca of Châteauneuf-du-Pape.
+With the priest’s house in the center, it’s the spiritual heart of the village.
+We’ll also have a wine tasting here.
+Our ride today meanders through the Provençal countryside and takes us on the road less traveled via the national velo routes.

-Gorges de la Nesque
+Gorges de la Nesque and Gordes

 St. Rémy de Provence